 On July 9, 1880, Huntington’s Long Islander newspaper reported that “Edward Lange has just completed a handsome watercolor view of the Brown Bros. pottery on the East Side of Huntington Harbor, and includes a portion of the harbor.”
 At the time, it is doubtful anyone realized that this simple announcement was for what would become one Long Island’s most iconic paintings.

 German-born Edward Lange (1846–1912) was a prolific artist who settled in Elwood on Long Island.
 During the 1870s and 1880s, he painted the bordering towns of Huntington, Greenlawn, Northport, Commack, and Dix Hills with extraordinary precision.
 His landscapes are remarkable for their architectural detail and documentation of everyday life.
-They are filled with horse-drawn vehicles, people doing chores, barnyard animals, weathervanes, and industrial buildings.
-The thirty artworks by Edward Lange in Preservation Long Island’s collection are a treasure trove of information about Long Island life long ago.
+They are filled with horse-drawn vehicles, people at work and play, farm animals, industrial buildings, and much more.
+The thirty by Lange in Preservation Long Island’s collection are a treasure trove of information about Long Island life long ago.

 In 1985, Preservation Long Island mounted the landmark exhibition, Useful Art: Long Island Pottery.
 Featured prominently on the front cover of the publication was the newly acquired Brown Brothers Huntington Pottery.
 The previous owner had found the painting rolled up in the home of Carrie E. Brown (1880–1976), the granddaughter of one of the owners of the pottery.
 Recognizing the watercolor’s historic significance, the previous owner promptly had it restored, matted, and framed.
 It was not until last year that we carefully removed the painting from its old 1980s overmat and uncovered an exciting surprise.

 Thanks to generous funding from the NYSCA/GHHN Conservation Treatment Grant Program, we were able to take the watercolor to works on paper conservation specialist Andrea Pitsch for a condition assessment and conservation treatment.
 Upon removing the old acidic mat, we discovered a wonderful, fragmented border that proudly proclaims: “BROWN BROTHERS / HUNTINGTON POTTERY / HUNTINGTON L.I. / ESTABLISHED…” Sadly the rest cannot be deciphered.
 No one knows for sure when the pottery was established, but we do know that it occupied its site along Huntington Harbor as early as 1805.
 The pottery may even date to well into the mid-eighteenth century, but no documentary evidence exists.